MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 Emotional abuse is the ongoing emotional maltreatment or emotional neglect of a child.
 It’s sometimes called psychological abuse and can seriously damage a child’s emotional health and development.

 Emotional abuse can involve deliberately trying to scare or humiliate a child or isolating or ignoring them.
 Children who are emotionally abused are usually suffering another type of abuse or neglect at the same time, but this isn’t always the case.
+It is often persistent, for example in bullying and can be compounded by the abuser making children wary of authority/other adults trying to help them.

 Signs may include:

-• Delayed physical or emotional development
+Delayed physical or emotional development

-• Shows extremes of passivity or aggression, often switching erratically between them
+Shows extremes of passivity or aggression, often switching erratically between them

-• Sudden speech disorders
+Sudden speech disorders

-• Overreaction to mistakes, or continual self-depreciation
+Overreaction to mistakes, or continual self-depreciation

-Physical abuse is deliberately causing physical harm to a child, through any means including punching, hitting, kicking, burning, shaking etc.
+Physical abuse is deliberately causing physical harm to a child through any means, including punching, hitting, kicking, burning, shaking, etc.

 Signs may include:

-• Has unexplained bruises, burns, etc.
+Unexplained bruises, burns, etc.

-• burns or scalds that have a clear edge are usually caused deliberately not accidentally
+Burns or scalds that have a clear edge are usually caused deliberately, not accidentally.

-• finger marks need to be checked; does the story fit/sound plausible?
+Finger marks need to be checked; does the story fit/sound plausible?

-• Wearing clothes to cover injuries, even in hot weather.
+Wearing clothes to cover injuries, even in hot weather.

-• Refusal to undress for sports, or join swimming sessions.
+Refusal to undress for sports or join swimming sessions.

 4.6 NEGLECT